mathigon/textbooks/content/polygons-and-polyhedra/content.md

 Here are three different examples of tessellations with pentagons.
 They are not _regular_, but they are perfectly valid 5-sided polygons.

-So far, mathematicians have found 14 different kinds of tessellations with (convex) pentagons.
-But no one knows if there are others, or if those 14 are all of them.
-In other words, the problem of finding tessellations of pentagons is still open…
+So far, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.
+No one knows if there are any others, or if these 15 are the only ones…

 ---
 > id: escher